prog4biol/pfb2019/README.md

 >>> print(found)
 <_sre.SRE_Match object; span=(7, 10), match='ACG'>
 ```
-> Here you can see in the returned infomratin that ACG starts at string postion 7 (nt 8).
-The first postion not in the match is at string postion 10 (nt 11).
+> Here you can see in the returned information that ACG starts at string postion 7 (nt 8).
+The first position following the end of the match is at string postion 10 (nt 11).

 What about other potential matches in our DNA string?
 We can use `findall()` function to find all matches.
 ```python